bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 print(list(bigrams))
 ```

 Try n-gramming with `paragraph` instead of `words`.
 What happens?
 How can tri-grams be created?
-Apart from the generic `ngrams` object, NLTK also has objects called `bigrams` and `trigrams` which take only one parameter.
+Apart from the generic `ngrams` object, NLTK also has objects called `bigrams` and `trigrams` which take only one parameter, the word list.

 Not all words in a text are equally important.
 Words that are most common in a language and not "essential" to the general meaning of the text are called **stopwords**.
 There is no standard definition of stopwords and neither is there is standard set of stopwords.
 Different NLP tools have their own set of stopwords.
 NLTK contains `stopwords` for different languages.